claudiabringaseverett/nd00333_AZMLND_C2/README.md

 ![pipeline](./pipeline.png)

 Pipeline endpoint
-On the endpoints section in Azure studio, we details of the pipeline.
+On the endpoints section in Azure studio, we can see details of the pipeline.

 ![pipeline-1](./pipeline-1.png)

 Completed Pipeline and Endpoint